Hi, I'm Jen! (I'm the short one in the middle.) I'm a professional writer, a credentialed teacher, and I help students craft standout college essays.

 The Process

-We typically start with a free 30 minute Zoom call where I get to know the student’s goals, timeline, and “where they are at”.
-Then, I send students a Google Doc to help organize their schools, deadlines, essay choices, etc. I will ask them to create a casual but comprehensive resume of their high school years (this makes sure that nothing important gets left out, and they will need it for their applications anyway).
-Then, we exchange Google Docs four times:
+We typically start with a free 30 minute Zoom call (book online here!) where I get to know the student’s goals, timeline, and “where they are at”.
+I send students a Google Doc to help organize their schools, deadlines, essays, etc. I may ask them to send/create a resume to make sure nothing important gets left out.
+Then, we meet over Zoom (or exchange Google Docs) an average of four times:

 1